ba-st/GitHub-setup/README.md

 - Review the proposed files and adapt it to your own needs
 - Clone your new repository
 - Create a new branch called `release-candidate` : `git checkout -b release-candidate`
-- You can ease the releases configuration in Travis CI by using `travis setup releases --com` on your repo and copying the encrypted key to the proposed travis yml file
+- If you're using Travis CI you can ease the releases configuration by using `travis setup releases --com` on your repo and copying the encrypted key to the proposed travis yml file
 - Move the proposed file structure into your repo
 - Commit and push the changes to GitHub
 - Go to the repo settings, set as default branch and protect the `release-candidate` branch